EshwarPendem/grpc-user-service/README.md

 ## Prerequisites

 - Go (https://go.dev/dl/) (at least Go 1.22.4) needs to be installed.
+- Docker (https://docs.docker.com/get-docker/) (if you want to run the application in a Docker container)
 - Postman needs to be installed
 - (optional) install 'grpcurl'(https://github.com/fullstorydev/grpcurl/releases) homebrew tool to use endpoints from terminal.
 It can be installed on windows as well. for macOS grpcurl can be installed as a brew tool.